WTA Finals appearances: Format

+When there are more players listed for any year, it is usually due to withdrawal by one or more players because of injury.
+When a player withdraws early in the tournament, his place is filled by the next-highest qualifier.

 Participants are listed in order of number of appearances.
 When there are more than eight players listed for any year since 2003, it is usually due to withdrawal by one or more players because of injury.
 When a player withdraws early in the tournament, her place is filled by the next-highest qualifier.